-Auto Supply "Your FIRESTONE Dealer" Buy, Sell, Rent, Lease or Exchange It Through . . .
-The Times Want Ads Amerspring Mattresses We are now able to fill all orders for innerspring mattresses.
+BRAND NEW TOP QUALITY PATENTED TREAD DESIGN LIFETIME GUARANTEE with Our LIBERAL TRADE-IN ALLOWANCE Your cost will be even lower than prices shown prices on all other sizes tool GET OUR FIGURES Blacklock Home & Auto Supply "Your FIRESTONE Dealer" Buy, Sell, Rent, Lease or Exchange It Through . . . !
+The Times Want Ads Amerspring Mattresses -We are now able to fill all orders for innerspring mattresses.
 There's none better at any price.
 Also plenty of ticking in stock for any kind of mattress you need.
-Home Furniture Co. and Matress Factory 2-tfc.
-RADIO REPAIRS-We have a complete of testing equipment.
+Home Furmiture Co. and Matress Factory RADIO REPAIRS-We have a complete of testing equipment.
 One day service in most cases.
-Blacklock Home and Auto Supply.
-FOR -Polio Insurance SER J. C. HARPHAM nsurance, Loan, Real Estate TRAUSE PLOWS-We can make immediate delivery on 8, 10, 12, and 15 foot Krause plows.
+Blacklock Home and Auto 31-tfc Supply.
+FOR Polio Insurance SEE J. C. HARPHAM Insurance, Loan, Real Estate KRAUSE PLOWS-We can make immediate delivery on 8, 10, 12, and 15 foot Krause plows.
 Munday Truck & Tractor Co.
 32-tfc.
-TANK-Cleaning.
-Also yump out cess pools and storm ellars, and will clean cisterns and shallow wells.
-Average me, \$20 to \$35.
+SEPTIC TANK-Cleaning.
+Also yump out cess pools and storm sellars, and will clean cisterns and shallow wells.
+Average home, \$20 to \$35.
 Phone 381-M, Box 224, Seymour, Texas.
-J. H. 23-tre GET OUR DEAL-On tires and batteries before you trade.
+J. H. Crawford GET OUR DEAL-On tires and batteries before you trade.
 You'll be glad you did.
 Joel Morrow's Hi-Way Service.
-50-tfc FOR SALE-One Wurlitzer ac dion, 120 base, practically new.
+FOR SALE-One Wurlitzer ac dion, 120 base, practically new.
 W. M. Cooksey, phone 22, Goree, Texas.
-NOTICE-Buttons covered, belt buckles and belts made, covered with machine; machine button holes.
-See Mrs. Clough at Kay's Dry Goods.
-Used Tractors and Machinery One Farmall H tractor, with or without 2-row equipwith 2-row equipment.
-F-12 Farmall tractor with 2- One F-20 Farmall tractor row equipment.
+NOTICE-Buttons covered, belt buckles and belts made, covered with machine; machine Button holes.
+See Mrs. Clough John Hancock Farm at Kay's Dry Goods.
+Used Tractors and Machinery One Farmall H tractor, with or without 2-row equip- One F-20 Farmall tractor with 2-row equipment.
+F-12 Farmall tractor with 2row equipment.

 Also a nice selection of used International and John Deere one-ways, in all sizes.
 Used Cars and Trucks 1942 Ford super deluxe.
 1940 Oldsmobile 2-door.
 1941 Dodge 4-door.
-Priced right.

-COME IN-WE WILL TRY TO TRADE!
+Priced COME IN-WE WILL TRY TO TRADE!

-Prudential FARM LOANS
+FARM LOANS

 Low Interest

-J Long Term

-Fair Appraisal
+Long Term Fair Appraisal Prompt Services

-Prompt Service

 J. C. Harpham

-Insurance, Real Batate And Leans MUNDAY, TEXAS
+Insurance, Real Estate And Loans MUNDAY, TEXAS

-Authorized Mortgage Loan Soligitor For The Prudential Insurance Company of America.
+Authorized Mortgage Loan Solicitor For The Prudential Insurance Company of America,

 MAKE SURE-You can steer sure enough.
-Get .
-Bear wheel align ment check-up today.
+Get s Bear wheel align ment check-up today.
 Munday Truck & Tractor Co.

-INNERSPRING MATTRESSES-We are now able to fill all orders for innerspring mat tresses.
+INNERSPRING MATTRESSES We are now able to fill all orders for innerspring mat tresses.
 There's none better at any price.
-Also plenty of tick ELECTROLUX-Vacuum clean ing in stock for any kind of mattress you need.
+Also plenty of tick ing in stock for any kind of mattress you need.
 Home Fur niture Co. & Mattress Factory

-John Hancock Farm And Ranch Loans!
+And Ranch Loans!